polyaxon/polyaxon/docs/integrations/hipchat.md

 ---
 title: "Hipchat"
 meta_title: "Hipchat"
 meta_description: "How to get direct notification from the Polyaxon to your Hipchat channels.
-Notify Hipchat when an experiment, job, build is finished so everyone that your team stays in sync."
+Notify Hipchat when an experiment, job, build is finished so that your team stays in sync."
 custom_excerpt: "HipChat is a web service for internal private online chat and instant messaging."
 image: "../../content/images/integrations/hipchat.png"
 author: